DBS Regulated Activity – 5 Things You Should Know

 • Assisting with shopping or the handling of money due to their illness or age.

-• Providing healthcare by a regulated healthcare professional (whether alone or under supervision).
+• The provision of healthcare by a regulated healthcare professional.

-• Helping conduct their own affairs (under a formal appointment).
+• Helping conduct their own affairs, under a formal appointment. (“own affairs”, here, refers to legal representation)

-• Assisting them to and from places where they receive personal, healthcare or social work.
+• Assisting them to and from places where they receive personal care, healthcare or social work.

 What Else Must You Know About DBS Regulated Activity?

-So, if your job role includes any of the above, then it likely means that it involves Regulated Activity.
-Whether you are hiring full-time staff, part-time, or volunteers, they will need an Enhanced DBS Check with Barred List.
+So, if the job role includes any of the above, then it will likely mean that it does involve Regulated Activity.
+Whether you are hiring full-time staff, part-time, or even volunteers, they will need an Enhanced DBS Check with Barred Lists checks.

-If this is not requested, as an employer, you are breaking the law, and putting others at risk.
-Not carrying out the correct checks can have big consequences, and simply isn’t worth the risk.
+Without such checks, as an employer, you could be breaking the law, and putting others at risk.
+Not carrying out the correct checks can have consequences, and is not worth the risk to the safety of children, Vulnerable Adults or other staff.

 If you are still unsure about what level of check is needed, we’re more than happy to help.